codio/knowledge/source/instructors/admin/organization/organisation.rst

    .. image:: /img/class_administration/profilepic.png
       :alt: Profile

-2. In the **My Organizations** area, click the name of your organization.
+2. In the **Organizations** area, click the name of your organization.

    .. image:: /img/class_administration/addteachers/myschoolorg.png
       :alt: My Organizations

-   The Admin options are displayed on the menu bar of the **Organizations** page.
+   The Admin options are displayed on the LH bar of the page.

    .. image:: /img/manage_organization/orgtabs.png
       :alt: Organization Page

+  - **Overview** - Update organization profile, enable or disable the ability to create public objects, enable or disable Codio support access,  obtain invitation token, view gigabox information, manage education settings, and delete the organization.
   - **Members** - View, add, and remove users in your organization and invite teachers to the organization.
-  - **Organization Settings** - Update organization profile, enable or disable the ability to create public objects, enable or disable Codio support access,  obtain invitation token, view gigabox information, manage education settings, and delete the organization.
   - **Always-On Boxes** - View the number of always-on boxes you currently have in your organization.
   - **Billing** - View your Codio plan information.
-  - **Grading Templates** - Create and manage your grading templates.
+  - **Rubrics** - Create and manage your grading templates.
-  - **Dashboard Settings** - Specify the Student Dashboard default page (My Projects or Courses), and specify whether to hide/show Courses.
+  - **Dashboard** - Specify the Student Dashboard default page (My Projects or Courses), and specify whether to hide/show Courses.
   - **IP Consent** - Enable or disable IP Consent and manage the versions.
-  - **Custom Script** - Manage custom scripts used to integrate third-party systems to help and track students.
+  - **Custom Scripts** - Manage custom scripts used to integrate third-party systems to help and track students.
   - **LTI Integrations** - Specify and manage LTI integration settings.
   - **Integrations** - Specify API key for Sense.Network integration, and add other API integrations.
   - **Assessment Libraries** - Create and manage assessment libraries for your organization.